UP | HOME

 }

-Note that the automaton parser of Spot can read automata written either as never claims, in LBTT's format, in ltl2dstar's format or in the HOA format, and there is no need to specify which format you expect.
+Note that the automaton parser of Spot can read automata written either as never claims, in LBTT's format, in ltl2dstar's format or in the HOA format, and there is no need to specify which format it should expect.
 Even if our example uses a never claim as input, the code we write will read any of those formats.

 Shell